influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.9/troubleshooting/frequently_encountered_issues.md

 <br>`cpu_load,hostname=server02,az=us_west value=24.5 1234567890000000` and
 <br>`cpu_load,hostname=server02,az=us_west value=5.24 1234567890000000` are identical points.
 The last one written will overwrite the other.

-In order to store both points, simply introduce an arbitrary new tag to enfore uniqueness. <br>`cpu_load,hostname=server02,az=us_west,uniq=1 value=24.5 1234567890000000` and
+In order to store both points, simply introduce an arbitrary new tag to enforce uniqueness. <br>`cpu_load,hostname=server02,az=us_west,uniq=1 value=24.5 1234567890000000` and
 <br>`cpu_load,hostname=server02,az=us_west,uniq=2 value=5.24 1234567890000000` are now unique points, and each will persist in the database.

 You can also increment the timestamp by a nanosecond: